AndyYuen/simple-argo-example/README.md

 Note that the imageChange trigger in the generated mysql.yaml has been commented out to avoid the trigger from changing the image's value in DeploymentConfig causing Argo CD to constantly get out of sync.

 Helm does not have a convenient mechanism to generate a configmap object like kustomize's configMapGenerator.
-Hence, I am making use of this kustomize feature to generate a configmap based on a properties file for my Helm chart.
+Hence, I am making use of this kustomize feature to generate a configmap based on kafka-sizing's application.properties file for my Helm chart.
 See Section 4 for details.

 ### 3.1.3 Deploying the Helm Chart Without Argo CD
 All you need to do is switch to the project (namespace) you want to deploy in and run the helm command: